Open peer review: History

+In 1997, the open participation journal Electronic Transactions on Artificial Intelligence was launched.
+Articles were first "published" (meaning the day when the article is first made public), then "reviewed" (meaning an open process of public discussion), and then "refereed" (meaning the confidential pass/fail decision of whether to accept the article or not).
 In 1999, the open access journal Journal of Medical Internet Research was launched, which from its inception decided to publish the names of the reviewers at the bottom of each published article.
 Also in 1999, the British Medical Journal moved to an open peer review system, revealing reviewers' identities to the authors but not the readers, and in 2000, the medical journals in the open access BMC series published by BioMed Central, launched using open peer review.
 As with the BMJ, the reviewers' names are included on the peer review reports.
 In addition, if the article is published the reports are made available online as part of the "pre-publication history"'.

 Several other journals published by the BMJ Group allow optional open peer review, as does PLoS Medicine, published by the Public Library of Science.
 The BMJs Rapid Responses allows ongoing debate and criticism following publication.

 In June 2006, Nature launched an experiment in parallel open peer review: some articles that had been submitted to the regular anonymous process were also available online for open, identified public comment.
 The results were less than encouraging – only 5% of authors agreed to participate in the experiment, and only 54% of those articles received comments.
 The editors have suggested that researchers may have been too busy to take part and were reluctant to make their names public.
 The knowledge that articles were simultaneously being subjected to anonymous peer review may also have affected the uptake.

 In February 2006, the journal Biology Direct was launched by BioMed Central, adding another alternative to the traditional model of peer review.
 If authors can find three members of the Editorial Board who will each return a report or will themselves solicit an external review, the article will be published.
 As with Philica, reviewers cannot suppress publication, but in contrast to Philica, no reviews are anonymous and no article is published without being reviewed.
 Authors have the opportunity to withdraw their article, to revise it in response to the reviews, or to publish it without revision.
 If the authors proceed with publication of their article despite critical comments, readers can clearly see any negative comments along with the names of the reviewers.